microsoft/vscode-docs/docs/cpp/config-msvc.md

 1. To run the build task that you defined in `tasks.json`, press `kb(workbench.action.tasks.build)` or from the main menu choose **View > Command Palette** and start typing "Tasks: Run Build Task".
 The option will appear before you finish typing.

-   **Note:** If you see an error message that looks like this: *cl.exe: command not found* it means you have not started VS Code from a developer command prompt.
+   **Note:** If you see an error message that looks like this: **cl.exe: command not found**, it means you have not started VS Code from a Developer command prompt.
 See the first section of this tutorial for more information.

 1. When the task starts, you should see the integrated Terminal window appear below the code editor.
 After the task completes, the terminal shows output from the compiler that indicates whether the build succeeded or failed.
 For a successful MSVC build, the output looks something like this: